freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-a-typical-workday-and-tasks/task-49.md

 For example, `I check the list twice to be sure I have everything.`

 `To work properly` means to function correctly or as expected.
-Example: "It's important that all machines work properly for safety."
+Example: `It's important that all machines work properly for safety.`

 # --instructions--